Topology-optimized distributed 3d anisotropic Raman emission: Methods

-The computational cell size was further reduced by a factor of~4 by imposing two mirror-symmetry planes in $x$ and $y$, except for cases discussed below where we were explicitly studying the effect of symmetry breaking.
+The computational cell size was further reduced by a factor of~4 by imposing two mirror-symmetry planes in $x$ and $y$.
 To assess the impact of this choice, optimizations were also performed without imposing mirror symmetries.
 Optimized structures showed negligible change when symmetry constraints were removed, supporting the use of symmetry to reduce computational cost without compromising performance.
 Even without imposing symmetry, we observed that at least one mirror symmetry tends to arise in the optimized structure, even if the initial structure is non-symmetric.